AraneaDev/accountant/docs/installation.md

 // ...
 ```

-> **CAVEAT:** The service provider registration is mandatory in order for the configuration to be published!
+> **NOTICE:** The service provider registration is mandatory in order for the configuration to be published!

 # Publishing
 After your framework of choice has been configured, publish the configuration file with the following command: